Nurturing highly-effective teams

 The bottom line improves as well, because better, more-coordinated care costs less and is more efficient.

-The Leadership Partners in Healthcare Management program consists of six two-day modules for nurse and physician leaders with courses that merge healthcare, business, financial and leadership topics.
+The Leadership Partners in Healthcare Management program consists of seven two-day modules for nurse and physician leaders with courses that merge healthcare, business, financial and leadership topics.
 Threaded throughout each module will be focused topics on "managing oneself" and how to be more effective as an individual.
 In the final month, each nurse-physician team will complete and present a final scholarly project or culminating capstone which has been recommended and approved by their sponsoring organization.
 RN-MD pairs attend class once a month from Thursday afternoon to Saturday afternoon, attending lectures and workshops while studying, eating and sleeping on Darden's award-winning grounds.

 - Developing, leading and assessing interprofessional teams